Data protection

 E) PROFILING

-F) PSEUDONYMISATION
+F) PSEUDONYMATION

-Pseudonymisation is the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
+Pseudonymization is the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.

-G) CONTROLLER OR PARTY RESPONSIBLE FOR PROCESSING
+G) CONTROLLER OR PERSON RESPONSIBLE FOR PROCESSING

-Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+A data processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

-I) RECIPIENT
+I) RECEIVER

-J) THIRD PARTY
+J) THIRD

 K) CONSENT

-2. NAME AND ADDRESS OF THE CONTROLLER
+2. NAME AND ADDRESS OF THE DATA CONTROLLER

 The controller within the meaning of the General Data Protection Regulation, other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is: